Angela Truszkowska: Congregation of the Sisters of Saint Felix of Cantalice

+In 1855 she rented a small house near the Church of the Virgin Mary for the orphaned girls and elderly women whom she gathered off the streets.
+It became known as the "Institute of Miss Truszkowska".

-Truszkowska, who was now known as Mother Angela, decided to consecrate herself totally to God and forged a new religious community steeped in the values and ideals of Francis of Assisi.
+Truszkowska, who was now known as "Mother Angela", decided to consecrate herself totally to God and forged a new religious community steeped in the values and ideals of Francis of Assisi.

-Due to an increasing number of women and children, it was necessary for Truszkowska to find a larger home for the Institute of Miss Truszkowska.
-Truszkowska and her cousin Clothilde left their homes to live at the Institute and care for the residents there.
-On the Feast of the Presentation of the Blessed Virgin Mary, November 21, 1855, Sophia, who was known by her lay tertiary name of Angela, and her cousin Clothilde Ciechanowska, praying before an icon of Our Lady of Czestochowa, solemnly dedicated themselves to do the will of Our Lady's Son, Jesus Christ.
-For the Felician Sisters, this day is considered the official founding day of the "Congregation of the Sisters of St. Felix of Cantalice".
+Due to an increasing number of women and children, it was necessary for Truszkowska to find a larger home for the institute.
+Truszkowska and her cousin Clothilde left their homes to live at the institute and care for the residents there.
+On the Feast of the Presentation of the Blessed Virgin Mary, November 21, 1855, Angela and her cousin Clothilde Ciechanowska, praying before an icon of Our Lady of Czestochowa, solemnly dedicated themselves to do the will of Jesus Christ.
+For the Felician sisters this day is considered the official founding day of the Congregation of the Sisters of St. Felix of Cantalice.

 This new community embodied the active-contemplative model of Felix of Cantalice, the first Capuchin Franciscan to be canonized.
 In 1857, she and several associates took the Franciscan habit.
-Truszkowska took the new name of Mary Angela.
-The sisters were often called the “Sisters of Saint Felix” or “Felicians” by the people of Warsaw, becoming known as the "Felician Sisters", the name that is commonly used today.
+Truszkowska added the name Mary to her religious name.
+The sisters were often called the Sisters of Saint Felix or Felicians by the people of Warsaw, becoming known as the Felician Sisters.

 The sisters expanded their work among the Greek Catholics in Podlasie, where she established a number of houses in which the sisters conducted centers for peasant children. with the outbreak of the January Insurrection (1863) the centers were converted into hospitals where the wounded rebel soldiers received care.

 Truszkowska was scarcely forty-four years old when she withdrew from active leadership in her congregation due to increasing deafness.
 She saw the order grow and expand, including missions to the United States among the sons and daughters of Polish immigrants.
 She died on October 10, 1899.